 Fatigue Plays a Major Role in Traffic Accidents

-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
-Everyone has heard of the dangers that drunk driving can bring to the roads; however, fatigue while driving can also increase the number of accidents on the road receives a lot less attention.
+Everyone has heard of the dangers that drunk driving can bring to the roads; however, fatigue while driving can also increase the number of accidents on the road, receives a lot less attention.
 Fatigue impairs people's abilities to react quickly to the environment around them, making it challenging to react to changing road conditions.
-A recent literature review quantified just how dangerous fatigued driving can be.A Rise in Motorized Vehicles

 Over the past few decades, the number of cars on the road has multiplied.
-While traffic may seem to be getting worse in suburbs all over the country, much of this rise in vehicle use has occurred in developing countries who now have access to affordable cars for the first time.
+While traffic may seem to be getting worse in the suburbs all over the country, much of this rise in vehicle use has occurred in developing countries that now have access to affordable cars for the first time.
 The public has been made aware of the dangers of drunk driving and its ability to contribute to wrongful deaths in auto accidents; however, driving while fatigued has often been overlooked in this analysis.
 Because of this, people have termed driving while fatigued a “silent killer” when discussing risk factors that lead to collisions.
-A recent study out of China sought to change this.
 China is one of the countries that has seen a dramatic increase in the number of cars on its roads over the past twenty years.
-Because of this, the rate of accidents has climbed as well.The Methods
+Because of this, the rate of accidents has climbed as well.The Research Methods

-The researchers conducted a thorough review of the literature between the years of 2006 and 2010 in Guangdong Province, located in China.
-This is a heavily populated area of the country that has seen a rise in the rate of motor vehicle use over the past few years.
+The researchers conducted a thorough review of the literature between 2006 and 2010 in Guangdong Province, located in China.
+This is a heavily populated area of the country that has seen a rise in motor vehicle use over the past few years.
 The researchers took their data from the Public Security Department of China.
-The researchers plotted the accidents and analyzed the factors that were told to have contributed to each of the accidents individually.
-Among these characteristics were the driver’s characteristics, the types of vehicles that were involved, and the environmental factors that may have played a role in the accident’s development and severity.
-This includes possible fatigue-related causes.Factors Contributing to Increased Crashes Related to Fatigue
+The researchers plotted the accidents and analyzed the factors that were told to have contributed to each accident individually.
+Among these characteristics were the driver’s characteristics, the types of vehicles involved, and the environmental factors that may have played a role in the accident’s development and severity.
+This includes possible fatigue-related causes.Factors Contributing to Increased Crashes

 The researchers used a statistics test called a Chi-Square test to analyze the results and locate trends among the various characteristics in their study.
-They found that a number of factors were associated with an increased rate of crashes caused by fatigue.
-These were male drivers, driving between the hours of midnight and dawn, and driving during rush hour.
-The researchers also noted that while these factors led to an increase in the number of accidents related to fatigue, they did not contribute to an increase in the number of traumatic injuries or deaths that occurred due to fatigue.
+They found that several factors were associated with an increased rate of crashes caused by fatigue.
+These were male drivers, driving between the hours of midnight and dawn and driving during rush hour.
+The researchers also noted that while these factors led to an increase in the number of accidents related to fatigue, they did not increase the number of traumatic injuries or deaths due to fatigue.
 Examples of such injuries might be traumatic brain injuries or femur fractures.
-Instead, there were other factors that were tied to fatigued accidents which subsequently led to casualties.Accidents and Casualties
+Instead, other factors were tied to fatigued accidents, which subsequently led to casualties.Accidents and Casualties